dynovaio/sample-system-aws-lambda/README.md

 ```

 * `scripts`: Contains scripts to build and deploy the samples.
-* `sample-dotnet8@otel`: Contains the sample code for the .NET 8 Lambda function.
+* `sample-dotnet8@otel`: Contains the sample code for the .NET 8 Lambda.
-* `sample-golang@otel`: Contains the sample code for the Golang Lambda function.
+* `sample-golang@otel`: Contains the sample code for the Golang Lambda.

+For detailed information about each sample, see the `README.md` file in each
+folder.

 ## Usage